-LG: Optimus G successor will be powered by Snapdragon 800 processorAlex Wagner - Deputy Managing Editor, News Desk
+LG: Optimus G successor will be powered by Snapdragon 800 processorAlex Wagner - Editorial Director of News and Content

 LG hasn't officially announced the follow-up to last year's Optimus G flagship, but tonight the manufacturer revealed one of the pieces of hardware that'll be inside the upcoming smartphone.
 LG and Qualcomm have confirmed that the successor to the Optimus G will be powered by a quad-core Snapdragon 800 processor.